 Yasukawa also has a few different outfits, with his white lab doctor’s coat, a white sweater with blue stripes and jeans, a baseball long-sleeved tee/sweater with forest green sleeves, and a purple hoodie with a striped shirt underneath.
 There is a really cute scene that I don’t want to spoil since I think it’s the only moment I really enjoyed myself out of the entire route, but the accessories he wears are really adorable in that chapter!

 PURCHASE?
-A STRONG NO. While there are some moments that made my heart pound and I did think that the first half of the storyline was definitely a lot stronger than the second half, I can’t really recommend spending money on his storyline.
-To be honest, I suggest that if you’re really interested in Yasukawa to just read reviews with spoilers in them instead since I’m not convinced that his game is truly worth the money.
-At the same time, I really do hope that in the later seasons they go in-depth about Yasukawa’s background because it’s very, very interesting and it has had a huge impact on his career and his personal life as well – so I may consider going for his future seasons depending on what the basic plot involves.
+NO. While there are some moments that made my heart pound and I did think that the first half of the storyline was definitely a lot stronger than the second half, I can’t really recommend spending money on his storyline.
+I will admit that I am very interested in the potential of a sequel despite not liking this story, as what is hinted at in Season 1 in regards to Yasukawa’s family background is very, very interesting and is clearly has had a huge impact on his career and his personal life.
+I think that this type of conflict would have been much more interesting, and if reviews are positive I may consider following his story and reading his sequels for this alone.
 Beyond that, however, I’d seriously not recommend buying this route unless you really like After School Affairs and are seeking to read all of the other stories and/or complete a collection of all of their routes.
 While this was definitely one of my least favourite of all of the Voltage games I’ve read, I do hope that the future stories I choose to read in ASA are much better, and while I do like the settings and the general design of ASA, I can’t say I’m impressed by Yasukawa’s route at all.